Heatblur-Simulations/f-14-manual/src/systems/nav_com/nav_sys.md

   displayed aircraft wings and not the velocity vector) and the velocity vector symbol, as well as 5° pitch increments on the VDI.

-> **Note:** In all landing submodes, a VDIG breakaway symbol can be displayed upon receipt of a D/L
+> 💡 In all landing submodes, a VDIG breakaway symbol can be displayed upon receipt of a D/L
 > waveoff message.

 - There are three steering submodes available during landing: TACAN, VEC, and AWL/PCD.